Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 This distinction may seem abstract, but once you understand cluster content, the idea of a "hub"-style Pillar Page will become more apparent.
-Cluster content is the content that is supported by your Pillar Page.
+Cluster content is the content that your Pillar Page supports.
 All cluster content relates to the Pillar Page, which provides direct access to cluster content.
-Cluster content is complementary to Pillar Page content since it fills in the gaps that your Pillar Page leaves: detailed, single-issue articles and posts that answer specific questions.
+Cluster content complements Pillar Page content since it fills in the gaps that your Pillar Page leaves: detailed, single-issue articles and posts that answer specific questions.

 Cluster content is your "real" content: it should be what drives traffic and interest to your site.
-You don't want all your questions to be answered in a massive Pillar Page - you want this key location to provide vague information on a plethora of issues and then point the reader toward relevant pages of cluster content that contain the detailed answers they are looking for.
+You don't want all your questions to be answered in a massive Pillar Page - you want this key location to provide vague information on many issues and then point the reader toward relevant pages of cluster content that contain the detailed answers they are looking for.

 How to approach using the Pillar Page system